 Management is responsible for the preparation, presentation, and integrity of the Company's financial statements, accounting and financial reporting principles, internal controls, and procedures designed to ensure compliance with accounting standards, applicable laws, and regulations.
-The Company's independent auditor, BDO Seidman LLP, is responsible for performing an to (a) review and recommend to the Board the compensation of the Chief Executive Officer and other officers of the Company, (b) review executive bonus plan allocations, (c) oversee and advise the Board on the adoption of policies that govern the Company's compensation programs, (d) oversee the Company's administration of its equity-based compensation and other benefit plans, and (e) approve grants of stock options to officers and employees of the Company under its stock plans.
+The Company's independent auditor, BDO Seidman LLP, is responsible for performing an independent audit of the consolidated financial statements and expressing an opinion on the conformity of those financial statements with generally accepted accounting principles.

+Compensation Committee.
+The primary responsibilities of this Committee are to (a) review and recommend to the Board the compensation of the Chief Executive Officer and other officers of the Company, (b) review executive bonus plan allocations, (c) oversee and advise the Board on the adoption of policies that govern the Company's compensation programs, (d) oversee the Company's administration of its equity-based compensation and other benefit plans, and (e) approve grants of stock options to officers and employees of the Company under its stock plans.
 The Compensation Committee's role includes producing the report on executive compensation required by SEC rules and regulations.
 The specific duties and functions of the Compensation Committee are set forth in its charter.
 This charter is reviewed annually and updated as necessary to reflect changes in regulatory requirements, authoritative guidelines, and evolving practices.